BranLwyd/harpocrates/README.md

 # harpocrates
 a work in progress

-## Acknowledgements
+## Acknowledgements/Attributions

-Favicon: Silence by Cards Against Humanity from the Noun Project
+* Favicon: Silence by Cards Against Humanity from the Noun Project
+* Font: Font Awesome by Dave Gandy - http://fontawesome.io